 Al-Ḥajjāj’s imagines a situation in which God has already tormented the inhabitants of Kufa and imposed hunger and fear on them because they have not properly appreciated God’s grace.
 The implication is that these residents did not appreciate the kindness of the Iraqi authorities who did good to them, and the residents did not miss a single opportunity to rebel against the authorities.
 Therefore, al-Ḥajjāj’s knows how to repay them as they deserve.

-4.2 Lexical choice
+4.2 Lexical choices

 Every discourse involves a choice of words.
 For example, a person who has committed an act of terror can be called a terrorist or a freedom fighter.
 Each lexical choice indicates the speaker’s overt or covert position.
 It also affects how the recipients understand and perceive the world (Livnat 2014: 366).
 The choice of words is related to the connotations that the word evokes and its emotional value; for example, the words “left lying” in the following sentence are charged with an emotional connotation, which affects the way readers perceive the events: “No one was standing next to the small body.
 It was left lying there alone, until the doctors arrived”, (Maariv, February 5, 1999).
-Critical analysis can also reveal such lexical choices as manipulative choices, aimed at making the reader perceive the events in a certain way (Livnat 2014: 366).
+Critical discourse analysis can also reveal such lexical choices as manipulative choices, aimed at making the reader perceive the events in a certain way (Livnat 2014: 366).

 Al-Ḥajjāj’s rhetoric of intimidation and humiliation rests on a choice of words that reflect excessive physical violence and humiliation.
 Al- Ḥajjāj is not interested in conveying hidden messages in his speech; rather, every word in his speech expresses an overt, sharp, and unambiguous position.
 A significant portion of al-Ḥajjāj’s lexical choices reflect violence perpetrated against animals, with the aim of framing the rebels of Kufa as animals.
 Such framing gives legitimacy to resorting to violence against them.
 The following are examples of al-Ḥajjāj’s lexical choices: